-- package declares a package - Classes from external packages generally need to be imported using import - Classes from java.lang are automatically imported - imports (dynamically) all classes in a package, but not in sub-packages package ch.ethz.inf.se.java.mypkg; import java.util.Set; // Only the Set class import java.awt.; import java.awt.event.;
+- package declares a package - Classes from external packages generally need to be imported using import - Classes from java.lang are automatically imported - \ makes available all classes in a package, but not those in sub-packages, so that they can be used without writing their fully-qualified names (as if they were declared in the current importing package) - If there is another class with the same name in the current importing package, you still need a fully-qualified name to bypass the shadowing by the local declaration static imports

 '''

+package ch.ethz.inf.se.java.mypkg;

+import java.util.Set; // Only class Set

+import java.awt.;

+import java.awt.event.;

+'''

 Introduced in Java 5.0

+You can use imported static members of a class as if they were defined (also as static members) in the current class

 '''

-You can use imported static members of a class as if they were defined (also as static members) in the current class import static java.lang.Math.;
+import static java.lang.Math.;

+...

 double r = cos(PI theta);

+'''

 - When to use: for frequent access to static members of another class (avoids duplication or improper inheritance). - Issue: where does a method come from?
-(Traceability) - Tip: use sparingly!
+(Traceability) - Tip: do not abuse!